MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/nf-compstui-setcpsuiuserdata.md

 ## -returns

-The  function returns <b>TRUE</b> if it is successful in associating the nondisplayed data with the property sheet dialog box, and <b>FALSE</b> otherwise.
+The  function returns **TRUE** if it is successful in associating the non-displayed data with the property sheet dialog box, and **FALSE** otherwise.

 ## -remarks

-The <code>SetCPSUIUserData</code> function should be called only from within a dialog box procedure that has been associated with a dialog box by using a <a href="/windows-hardware/drivers/ddi/compstui/ns-compstui-_dlgpage">DLGPAGE</a> or an <a href="/windows-hardware/drivers/ddi/compstui/ns-compstui-_extpush">EXTPUSH</a> structure.
+The **SetCPSUIUserData** function should be called only from within a dialog box procedure that has been associated with a dialog box by using a [**DLGPAGE**](/windows-hardware/drivers/ddi/compstui/ns-compstui-_dlgpage) or an [**EXTPUSH**](/windows-hardware/drivers/ddi/compstui/ns-compstui-_extpush) structure.

-A value that is stored by calling <code>SetCPSUIUserData</code> can be later retrieved by calling <a href="/windows-hardware/drivers/ddi/compstui/nf-compstui-getcpsuiuserdata">GetCPSUIUserData</a>.
+A value that is stored by calling SetCPSUIUserData can be later retrieved by calling [GetCPSUIUserData](/windows-hardware/drivers/ddi/compstui/nf-compstui-getcpsuiuserdata).

-The handle specified for <i>hDlg</i> must be the handle received as input to the dialog box procedure.
-(Dialog box procedures are described in the Microsoft Windows SDK documentation.)
+The handle specified for *hDlg* must be the handle received as input to the [dialog box procedure](/windows-hardware/drivers/print/dialog-box-procedures-and-cpsui).